JzargoTheMage/InsertNameHere/README.md

 --------

-You are a wandering warrior
+You are a wandering warrior in search of riches and glory.
+Nothing matters to you except getting what you want.
+Then one day you come upon a strange jewel with mystical powers, and everything is flipped on its head.

+You can't stop.

+You can't sleep.

+And you can't escape the madness.